MounicaBachu/Detecting-Phishing-Websites-With-Machine-Learning-In-Python/README.md

 **Results**

-After fine tuning, XGBoost classifer was chosen as the final model with an accuracy of 82.4%.
+After fine tuning, XGBoost classifier was chosen as the final model with an accuracy of 82.4%.
 This model was saved as the final model through pickle module of Python.
 This file is available as 'phishing_classifier.pkl' in this repository.

 **Future Work**